There are eight main kinds of stupas in Tibetan Buddhism, each commemorating a major event in the Buddha’s life.

 The Copenhagen Victory Stupa

 Lama Ole Nydahl has chosen the positioning of the Copenhagen Victory Stupa to be in the garden of The Buddhist Center at 56 Svanemøllevej in Copenhagen.
-The stupa will be situated in front of the garden door of the main building.
+The stupa is situated in front of the garden door of the main building.
 The distinctive logo for the stupa shows the silhouette of the main building with the silhouette of the stupa inside.